KeyboardKit/KeyboardKit/Readmes/Haptic-Feedback.md

 * `none`

 You can enable haptic feedback globally by providing `StandardKeyboardActionHandler` with a `hapticConfiguration`.
 The default configuration is `.noFeedback`.
-You can also trigger the various haptic feedback types manually.
+You can also trigger the various feedback types manually.

 ## Full Access